 Relationships are challenging for people who were not loved or supported adequately by their parents during childhood.
 Difficulties with trust and self worth compromise closeness and healthy connections.
 The second principle of healing from attachment hunger is to develop a more positive self identity before starting new, intimate relationships.
 Relationships should be entered into from a place of strength and the desire to grow, not out of fear or neediness.
 For people already in relationships they wish to continue, couple’s counseling may be indicated.

 Rules of Thumb: Go slow with new relationships.
 Learn to identify positive signs that a relationship has potential – for example, consistent, respectful attitudes and behavior in a potential partner – and be aware of ‘red flags’, such as neglect or abuse.
-Be mindful that your motivation to be in a relationship is sound.
+Be mindful that your motivation to overcome attachment trauma and to be in a relationship is sound.
 In other words, you feel confident about yourself, and want to share your time and life with someone whom you believe is equally invested in supporting their – and your – personal development as a human being.